chammett7/movieDVD/README.md

 # movieDVD
 ## Introduction
 MovieDVD is a console based software application developed for a community library to mange its DVDs.
+The program was designed to satisfy the following
+guidelines:
-* In order to borrow a movie the user must be a member.
+* In order to borrow a movie the user must be a registered member.
-* To become a member a staff member must register you in the system.
+* To become a registered member a staff member must input the user in the system.
 * Members are registered by their name, phone number and address.
 * Movies are categorized by title, director, starring, genre, duration, release date, and classification (G, PG, R, MA+).
 * The community library may have multiple DVDs of the same movie.
 * A registered member can borrow up to 10 DVDs at one time; however, they can not borrow more than one copy of the same movie.
-* When a member borrows a movie DVD the DVD is added to the members account.
+* When a registered member borrows a movie DVD the DVD is added to the members account.
-* It is assumed that all members names and movie titles are unique.
+* It is assumed that all registered members names and all movie titles are unique.

 ## Development
 ### 1) Movie DVDs
-* A class called 'Movie' was implemented where each DVD is represented as an object of the class Movie.
+* A class 'Movie' was implemented to represent each DVD as an object of the class Movie.
-* A class called 'MovieCollection' was implemented to represent and sort through the collection DVDs.
+* A class 'MovieCollection' was implemented to represent and sort through the collection DVDs.
 * 'MovieCollection' uses a binary search tree to store and traverse through the DVDs.

 ### 2) Members
-* A class called 'Member' was implemented where each library member is represented as an object of the class Member.
+* A class 'Member' was implemented to represent each registered member as an object of the class Member.
-* A class called 'MemberCollection' was implemented to represent and sort through the members.
+* A class 'MemberCollection' was implemented to represent and sort through the collection of registered members.
 * 'MemberCollection' uses an array to store its members.

+## Functionality and Testing
-## Run Instructions
+### Run Instructions
 * To start up the community library run the main method inside the MenuHandler.

-## Functionality and Testing

 ### Limitations
-Due to the console based nature of this program it has no ability to save information into memory after run time is complete.
+Due to the console based nature of this program it has no ability to save information into memory after the application is terminated.
 Because of this major limitation the only way to view the functionality of the program is to run the program, login to the staff menu, and input all movies and members.
-Then proceed to the member menu and login as the member created in the staff menu.

 ### Main Menu